 I love making photographs and hope you enjoy looking at them.
 Thanks for visiting. www.mscpix.com

-Beth Holmes, Director of Member Communications, Co-director of programs
+Beth Holmes, Secretary, Director of Member Communications, Co-Director of Exhibitions & Galleries

 I was born and raised in the Central Valley of California.
 I love to travel and visited Jackson, WY on a road trip.
 It took about a year before I moved there for a job.
 Jackson’s been my home for about five years and I feel so lucky to be able to practice and refine my photography in the shadows of the Tetons.
 In my spare time, you can find me traveling around the area exploring with a camera around my neck. www.bethholmesphotography.com

-Aaron Linsdau, Webmaster and Director of Web Content, Co-director of Programs
+Aaron Linsdau, Webmaster and Director of Web Content

 Located in Jackson Hole, Wyoming, Aaron Linsdau is a commercial and adventure photographer.
 He has a passion for getting the shot, even if he has to go to the middle of Antarctica.
 His focus is on controlled lighting photography, specializing in jewelry, art (sculpture, painting), and product photography.
 If you need your painting photographed with color correction and a color reference, contact Aaron.
 His architectural composite images will bring in customers.
 He can make high-resolution images that you can make reproductions from.
 Email Aaron if you want images that will have customers calling time and again.
 Aaron has many satisfied clients in and around Jackson. www.aaronlinsdau.com